Google Summer of Code: Overview

 Each year, the program follows a timeline.
 First, open-source organizations apply to participate.
 If accepted, each organization provides a list of initial project ideas and invites contributors to their development communities.
 Contributors who meet the eligibility criteria then submit up to 3 proposals that detail the software-coding projects that interest them.
 These applications are then evaluated by the corresponding mentoring organization, with mentors and organizational administrators reviewing the applications and deciding how many "slots" to request from Google, and which proposals to accept.
 Google allocates slots to each organization, taking into account organizational capacity, mentoring history, and the number of applications the organization has received.
 Finally, organizations select the top proposals to fill their slots and Google verifies eligibility before announcing accepted contributors.
-In the event of a single contributors being selected by more than one organization, the organization which allocates a slot to the student first is given priority.
+In the event of a single contributor being selected by more than one organization, the organization which allocates a slot to the student first is given priority.